-Santa Clarita Dog Bite Lawyers
+Santa Clarita Dog Bite Attorneys

 Were you or a loved one been attacked by or bitten by a dog?
 Dog bite accidents can lead to serious injuries and, in the most tragic of cases, they can even be fatal.
 Whether or not the dog responsible for your injuries has bitten anyone before, it is still possible to hold the owner responsible for your injuries under California dog bite laws.
 This is true for all type of dogs, whether it is a poodle or a pit bull.

-Understanding California’s Strict Liability Dog Bite Laws
+- Understanding California’s Dog Bite Laws

 California follows what are known as “strict liability” rules when it comes to dog bites.
-In contrast to “one-bite” rules in other states, California dog owners are always liable when their dogs bite someone, even if the dog has never bitten anyone before or the owner had no reason to believe the dog might be aggressive.
+In contrast to “one-bite” rules in other states, California dog owners are always liable when their dogs bite someone, even if the dog has never bitten anyone before or the owner had no reason or evidence to believe the dog might be aggressive.

 Essentially, this means that if you were bitten by a dog, you do not necessarily need to prove that the owner was negligent; instead, you need only prove that you were on public property or were lawfully on private property when the bite happened and that you did not provoke the dog.
 If the owner argues that you were trespassing or that you did something to make the dog bite, you may have a more difficult (though certainly not impossible) time obtaining compensation.